seraphinatarrant/plan-write-revise/README.md

 This repository contains code for the Plan, Write, Revise paper (link and citation information soon).
 Please cite the work if you use it.
+A working version of this same code and demo can be found at [here](http://cwc-story.isi.edu/) as used in the paper.

 ## Steps to setup